-- (1) An authorised employee or the Tribunal may, in accordance with the requirements of this section, enter land or a building to conduct an inspection for the purpose of obtaining information to assess an application in terms of this By-law and to prepare a written assessment contemplated in section 56. - (2) When conducting an inspection, the authorised employee may- - (a) request that any record, document or item be produced to assist in the inspection; - (b) make copies of or take extracts from any document produced by virtue of paragraph (a) that is related to the inspection; - (c) on providing a receipt, remove a record, document or other item that is related to the inspection; or - (d) inspect any building or structure and make enquiries regarding that building or structure. - (3) No person may interfere with a person referred to in subsection (1) who is conducting an inspection as contemplated in subsection (1).

-- (4) The authorised employee or member of the Tribunal must, on request, produce identification showing that he or she is authorised to conduct the inspection. - (5) An inspection under subsection (1) must take place at a reasonable time and after reasonable notice has been given to the owner or occupier of the land or building.
+- (1) An authorised employee or member of the Tribunal may, in accordance with the requirements of this section, enter land or a building to conduct an inspection for the purpose of obtaining information to assess an application in terms of this By-law and to prepare a written assessment contemplated in section 56. - (2) When conducting an inspection, the authorised employee or member of the Tribunal may- - (a) request that any record, document or item that is relevant to the purpose of the investigation be produced to assist in the inspection; - (b) make copies of or take extracts from any document produced by virtue of paragraph (a) that is related to the inspection; - (c) on providing a receipt, remove a record, document or other item that is related to the inspection; - (d) inspect any building or structure and make enquiries regarding that building or structure. - (3) No person may interfere with a person referred to in subsection (1) who is conducting an inspection as contemplated in subsection (1). - (4) The authorised employee or member of the Tribunal must, on request, produce identification showing that he or she is authorised to conduct the inspection. - (5) An inspection under subsection (1) must take place at a reasonable time after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building and with the written consent of the owner, occupier or person in lawful control of the land or building.